jshannon63/laravel-psr15-middleware/README.md

 compatible middleware that creates an abstraction between PSR-7/PSR-15 interfaces and Laravel's middleware stack and Foundation HTTP message objects.

-Once installed, you will be able to run PSR-15 compatible middlewares within the Psr15Middleware's integration in the Laravel middleware stack.
+Once installed, you will be able to run PSR-15 compatible middleware in Laravel using this package's integration in the existing middleware stack.

 ##### PSR implementation reasoning.
 TL;DR
 This package fully implements the PSR-7 (psr/http-message) message object interfaces.